blake-cybersec/cyber-cloud/README.md

 # Cyber Cloud Project

 ## Overview
-The Cyber Cloud project provides members of the college club with access to web-based tools.
-This documentation outlines the Docker containers used in the project and includes a section for Proxmox.
+The Cyber Cloud project, tailored for the CyberTitans club, serves as a comprehensive platform offering club members access to a suite of web-based tools crucial for engaging in Capture The Flag (CTF) activities.
+CTFs involve various challenges and require a diverse set of tools, and the Cyber Cloud project is designed to streamline access to these resources.
+This documentation provides insights into the Docker containers utilized in the project, as well as a dedicated section for Proxmox.

 ## Proxmox Section (To be filled)